brianp/muxed/muxed/README.md

 **muxednew**: Provides a template generator to create new project files.
 See the `new` subcommand in [Usage](#usage-options).

-**muxedsnapshot**: This is a tool to generate project configuration files.
-The template will be generated off a currently running TMUX session.
-This will include:

- - Session name
- - Windows
-  - Names
-  - Layouts
-  - Active Window
-  - Panes
-    - Current paths
-    - Running processes
-    - Active Pane

-See the `snapshot` subcommand in [Usage](#usage-options).

 ## Installation

 ### Download:

 See the [releases](https://github.com/brianp/muxed/releases) page for muxed packages.
 Download and untar the package as desired.
-The complete package contains both `muxed`, `muxednew`, and `muxedsnapshot`.
+The muxed-complete package contains both `muxed` and `muxednew`.
+The stand alone muxed package only contains the `muxed` bin.
-Make sure all bins are somewhere in your `$PATH`.
+Make sure the `muxed` and `muxednew` bins are somewhere in your `$PATH`.
 I generally move the bins in to `/usr/local/bin`.

 ```shell